Significant Initiatives/Partnerships of the Milwaukee Education Partnership (MEP)

 Historically Black Colleges and Universities (HBCU) Initiative

 This significant collaboration between Milwaukee Public Schools, the nation’s Historically Black Colleges and Universities (HBCU), and the Milwaukee Education Partnership (MEP) will bring new opportunities to enhance African-American lives in our HBCU communities and in Milwaukee.
 From this partnership, the initiative will encourage more Milwaukee youth to pursue education beyond high school.
 This initiative also will strengthen the support system needed for students to complete college or university degrees and begin their professional careers within the Milwaukee Public School System.
 Our partnership will also create important professional development opportunities for educators and emerging educators who want to serve in an urban school district.
 Our aim is to encourage degreed professionals from HBCU cities to return to the Midwest to help build a stronger Milwaukee socially, economically and culturally.
 The first two MEP/HBCU conferences were held in 2014 and 2015.
-A third conference is being planned for 2016.
+Annual conferences have been held every year since.
 To learn more about this exciting initiative and to view the HBCU reports, please go to our Work Groups page.

 Loyola University of Chicago and University of Wisconsin-Parkside Initiative